ChildsplayOSU/bogl-docs/tutorials/debugging.md

 :construction: Under construction :construction:

+This guide is here to give advice on strategies one might use to prevent and resolve issues with their programs.
+BoGL programs and bugs are used as examples in this guide, but the techniques and strategies discussed can be used in other contexts as well.

 ## Background: What is a Software Bug?
 The term *bug*, in the fields of software developement and computer science, is a term that is commonly used to describe an issue or problem with a program.
 An example of this could be the program not working the way you expected (i.e. a function returning x when it should return y).
 It could also be that the code just doesn't work at all due to something being undefined or an instruction being written incorrectly.
 In general we can separate bugs into two separate categories: *Syntactic* errors and *semantic* errors.